-The University Partnership Program, formerly known as the Outreach Program, aims to improve local forecast and warning services by providing financial support for applied mesoscale and synoptic-scale research.
+The Outreach Program (University Partnership Program) aims to improve to improve local forecast and warning services by providing financial support for applied mesoscale and synoptic-scale research.

 To achieve this goal, the Program funds collaborative projects between National Weather Service (NWS) offices and universities.
 These partnerships generally lead to the adoption of a new forecast technique, an increased understanding of local meteorology, and/or preparation of joint papers and workshops.

 Since its beginning in 1989, the program has sponsored over 350 research projects involving more than 100 different universities and 100 NWS, NWC, Navy, and AFWA forecast offices.

 July 2023: The COMET® Program announces its 2023 Outreach Program Request for Proposals (RFP) for National Weather Service (NWS) Partners Projects: